glowkeeper/P3D/docs/labs/week3Session1.md

 However, you are not going to use the sample scene; instead, you are going to create your own, so click on _File_, _New Scene_.
 You are going to model a room with no windows, so first set up the project to support that.
 Go to _Window_, _Rendering_, _Lighting Settings_, set _Skybox Material_ to _None_.
 Also, set _Lighting Mode_ to _Baked Indirect_ and turn on _Auto Generate_.
 At this point, you may also wish to set the Main Camera's _Background Type_ to a _Solid Colour_ and turn it black, so your room stands out in the Game tab.
 Later on in the module, you will use _Post Processing_ rendering, so take the opportunity to turn that on, too.

-Now use five copies of _GameObject_, _3D Object_, _Plane_, which you should transform to create a simple room similar to that shown in Figure 3.
-Also, create an empty _GameObject_, move the five planes into that and make it _static_ so Unity can pre-compute some of the properties of your room.
+Now create five copies of _GameObject_, _3D Object_, _Plane_, which you should transform to model a simple room similar to that shown in Figure 3.
+Also, create an empty _GameObject_, move the five planes into that, rename it to _Room_ and make it _static_ so Unity can pre-compute some of the properties of your room.
+You may also wish to rename your five planes appropriately, too.

 ![](./images/simpleRoom.png)